International recognition of Abkhazia and South Ossetia: Georgia's response

 Later, Georgia also severed diplomatic relations with Nicaragua.
 Georgia moved to economically isolate the regions.
 A ban on economic activity in the regions without Georgian permission was issued, and anyone caught violating this ban by the Georgian authorities faced prosecution.
 The Georgian Navy blockaded the coast of Abkhazia, and has seized 23 cargo ships trying to bring supplies to Abkhazia, most notably fuel supplies.
 Abkhazia is dependent on fuel imports, and faced a serious shortage as a result.
 Russia began deploying boats from its own Black Sea Fleet on 21 September 2009, in response.
 In August 2009, Russia and South Ossetia accused Georgia of shelling Ossetian villages and kidnapping four South Ossetian citizens.
 Russia threatened to use force unless the shelling stopped, and put its troops stationed in South Ossetia on high alert.

-Georgia criticised Nauru following the small island state's recognition of Abkhazia.
-Minister of Reintegration Temur Yakobashvili stated "The recognition of Abkhazia's independence by Nauru is more like a comedy ... it changes nothing on the international arena".

 In January 2010, Georgia adopted a strategy regarding the reintegration of Abkhazia and South Ossetia.
 The strategy is called Involvement through Cooperation and it was presented to the international organisations as well as to Abkhazia and South Ossetia.
 The document says Georgia views peaceful methods as the only way for conflict solution and that there won't be a war with these regions.
 It envisions engagement of people of these two regions through education as well as social, economic and business projects, instead of isolation.

 It is officially illegal under Georgian law to enter South Ossetia or Abkhazia through Russia, without permission from Georgia; it is possible to travel through Georgian territory to Abkhazia, though as Georgia cannot assure the safety inside the disputed territories, going to either Abkhazia or South Ossetia is not recommended by the Georgian government.
 It is not possible for foreigners to enter South Ossetia from Georgian controlled territory, as the South Ossetian de facto authorities do not facilitate nor allow this.